leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ```

 ### Non-blocking I/O
 It is possible that programmers issue a `read()` or `write()` on a file, the call will return immediately with an error code if there is no data available, and the request can be reissued later.
-We call this Non-blocking I/O model.
+We call this Non-blocking I/O model.POSIX allow us to turn on the non-blocking mode either using the `O_NONBLOCK` option in the call to open the file or setting non-blocking mode on an already open file using the fcntl call.Both of these options are documented in the GNU libc documentation.

 http://blog.omega-prime.co.uk/?p=155
 No OS that I know of implements non-blocking IO for file IO, but support for socket IO is generally reasonable: